Meet Rachel

 Democratic Party of Evanston

-Rachel has been involved as a leader of the Democratic Party of Evanston for seven years, serving as President for four of those years.
-Rachel has organized large teams of volunteers throughout Evanston to elect Democrats locally and across the country.
-She moved DPOE’s volunteer efforts online during the pandemic, creating one of the most robust phonebanking operations in the Midwest to elect Joe Biden in 2020.
-She currently serves as the Evanston Deputy Committeeperson.
+For the last seven years, I have been a leader in the Democratic Party of Evanston, serving as President for four of those years.
+During that time, I organized large teams of volunteers across Evanston to elect Democrats locally and nationally.
+When the pandemic forced campaigns to adapt, we took our organizing online—building one of the most robust phonebanking programs in the Midwest to help elect Joe Biden in 2020.
+I currently serve as Evanston’s Deputy Committeeperson.

 Moms Demand Action

-Rachel helped relaunch the Evanston chapter of Moms Demand Action and served as the chapter’s Outreach Lead, hosting a successful town hall event that uplifted the voices of Evanstonians directly impacted by gun violence and youth.
-She supported efforts to pass the first-ever safe storage ordinance in Evanston.
+I helped relaunch the Evanston chapter of Moms Demand Action and served as the chapter’s Outreach Lead, organizing residents, survivors, parents, and young people around gun violence prevention.
+I built relationships across the community and convened a town hall that centered the voices of Evanstonians directly impacted by gun violence.
+I’m proud to have helped pass Evanston’s first-ever firearm safe storage ordinance.